 This passion play is no longer being performed.
 If you would like to start a new play in your town or city, please contact the Passion Trust for help, advice and funding.

-Before the recreation, a procession starts from the Methodist Church, coming along the frontage of the Baptist Mission Society House in Broadway through to the Orchard Centre to the amphitheatre outside Sainsbury’s.
+Before the re-creation, a procession started from the Methodist Church.
+Then coming along the frontage of the Baptist Mission Society House in Broadway.
+After that, it then goes through to the Orchard Centre to the amphitheatre outside Sainsbury’s.

-The procession on Good Friday was led by Fr Phillip Harris of the English Martyrs Church and included readings from the Bible interspersed with hymns and music.
+The procession on Good Friday was led by Fr Phillip Harris of the English Martyrs Church.
+It included readings from the Bible interspersed with hymns and music.

 The Reverend Hannah Reynolds of St Peter’s Church, Didcot, said she was deeply moved by the recreation.

-After the procession and passion play, Easter eggs were handed out to both children and adults who stopped to watch.
+After the procession and passion play, the organisers handed out Easter eggs to both children and adults who stopped to watch.